So many reasons your email might come back to you.

-Mailbox Not Found, invalid mailbox, User unknown, not our customer: these are all saying pretty much the same thing.
-In the “email@example.com” bounce examples above, the mail server “example.com” doesn’t have an account for anyone with the email name “someone”.
+These are all saying the same thing.
+In the “email@example.com” bounce examples above, the mail server “example.com” doesn’t have an account for anyone with the email name “somewhere”.
 A couple of common reasons:

 - You typed the email address wrong.
-The single most common reason this error happens is simply that you made a typographical error in the email name.
-Check the entire email address for an error.
+The most common reason for this is that you made a typographical error in the email address.
+Check the entire email address for error.

-Mailbox full, or Quota Exceeded: sometimes this will show up as a part of a “Mailbox unavailable” message.
-It’s fairly clear, though: your recipient has too much email and their server isn’t accepting any more.
-This is common with services that have limits on how much mail you can accumulate.
-This can also be a sign of an abandoned account – someone’s stopped looking at and cleaning out the email.
-In any case, you’ll need to try to contact your recipient through some other email account, or some other way.
+Sometimes this shows up as a part of a “Mailbox unavailable” message.
+It’s fairly clear, though: your recipient has too much email, and their server isn’t accepting any more.
+This is common with services that limit how much mail you can accumulate.

-Unable to Relay: this is a terribly obscure error message, but also becoming more and more common as ISPs try to crack down on spam.
-Mail is sent by relaying email from one server to the next.
-There could be many servers involved, but typically, it’s the mail server at your ISP relaying your email to the mail server at your recipients ISP.
+This is a terribly obscure error message resulting from ISPs trying to crack down on spam.
+Relays send email from one server to the next.
+There may be many servers involved, but typically it’s the mail server at your ISP relaying your email to the mail server at your recipient’s ISP.

-In general, a mail server must “know” either the sender of an email, or its recipient, in order to safely transmit mail.
-Mail servers that do not enforce this requirement are called “open relays” and can be exploited by spammers to send out tons of spam.
+A mail server must directly “know” either the sender of an email or its recipient in order to safely transmit mail.
+Mail servers that do not enforce this requirement are called “open relays” and are exploited by spammers to send out tons of spam.

 Things get complicated because not all ISPs agree on what it means to “know” the sender of an email.
 All of these might result in an “unable to relay” message, depending entirely on the servers and ISPs involved: